1957: The State Legislature authorized the creation of the State College for Alameda County (later to be renamed several times).

 2007: Three new faculty members joined the department: Dr. Daniel Cerruti (comparative psychology), Dr. Emily Cleveland (developmental psychology), and Dr. David Fencsik (cognitive psychology).
 Dr. Steinhauer passed away, Dr. Harrison retired, and Dr. Gabriel left the employ of the university.
 Dr. Cleveland became co-advisor of Psi Chi with Dr. Barkley.
 Drs.
 Fencsik and Cleveland became co-advisors of the Psychology Club.

 2008: Dr. Stoper retired after teaching for several years under FERP.
-Robin Yeary (formerly Lipkowitz) moved to the College of Science office and was succeeded by Julie Mielke, the tenth person to fill the position.
+Robin Yeary (formerly Lipkowitz) moved to the College of Science office and was succeeded by Julie Mielke, the tenth person to fill the position; her title was changed to Office Manager.
 Dr. Fencsik joined Drs.
 Cleveland and Barkley as co-advisors of Psi Chi.

 2009: Dr. Heike Winterheld (personality psychology) joined the department in the Winter quarter, having been hired the previous Fall.
 Emeritus Professor Georgia Babladelis passed away.
 The department now had 11 full-time teaching faculty.

 2011: Dr. Cerruti passed away quite unexpectedly in January, 2011.
 President Qayoumi left the university.
-Dr. Leroy M. Morishita became Interim President.
+Dr. Leroy M. Morishita became President after a brief period as interim.